-The filters operate like valves and ensure gradual and constant pressure equilibrium between the external environment and the middle ear.
+The answer is the filters of Apline FlyFit operate like valves and ensure gradual and constant pressure equilibrium between the external environment and the middle ear.
 Thus, the Eustachian tube has sufficient time to acclimatise to pressure variations.
 By regulating the flow of air in the outer ear, the inner ear has more time to adjust and the pain and pressure accompanying altitude changes are greatly reduced.

 Earplugs for Flying and Travelling

 Wearing Alpine FlyFit earplugs during flying regulates troublesome pressure on the eardrums during takeoff and landing.

 When inserted into the ear canal the dual-flange silicone Alpine Thermo Shape (ATS™) material softens as it warms and adapts to the shape of your ear duct.
 This makes them extremely comfortable to wear for long periods.

 Inserting Alpine FlyFit earplugs before ascent or descent will greatly reduce the possibility of ear pain caused by pressure change.